 Because the proposed project would result in less than significant impacts related to permanent increases in ambient noise levels, the focus of this cumulative impact discussion is based on short-term construction impacts.
 Construction of the proposed project is expected to occur from November 2008 to October 2012.
 Other construction projects that will be within approximately 2.5 miles of the proposed project corridor include various land development (e.g., mixed uses, office buildings, residential, etc.), transportation infrastructure (e.g., freeway widening, on-ramp construction, etc.), utility infrastructure (e.g., wastewater facilities [Integrated Resources Plan], Lower Reach RSC Project, etc.), and other redevelopment projects (see Section 2.8, Cumulative Projects).
 In localized areas where project construction may occur simultaneously, noise generated from the projects would have a cumulative impact on sensitive receptors.
-Construction of the cumulative projects could further increase the short-term potentially significant noise and vibration impacts associated with the construction of the proposed project.
-Mitigation measures identified for the proposed project (see Criterion N-1, N-2, and N-3) would reduce the proposed project impacts to the extent feasible; however, ground vibration and groundborne noise impacts would remain significant.
+Construction of the cumulative project construction of the proposed project (see Criterion N-1, N-2, and N-3) would reduce the proposed project impacts to the extent feasible; however, ground vibration and groundborne noise impacts would remain significant.
 However, these impacts are localized in nature and would not combine with any of the cumulative projects identified in Section 2.8.
 Therefore, cumulative noise impacts would be less than significant.